gante/mmWave-localization-learning/README.md

 For more information, refer to papers section of this README file.
 If you find any error, please contact me (joao.gante@tecnico.ulisboa.pt).

-*Hopefully, the paper for this will be available soon :)